MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 As mentioned above, DD's prefix sum needs the index type to be `usize`.
 It is actually a fundamental limitation of the algorithm that it only works with integer indexes, and therefore we will have to map other types to integers.
 We discuss this in the "ORDER BY types" section.

 In DD's prefix sum implementation, duplicate indexes are currently forbidden.
-We will partially lift this limitation, but there are some complications, see in the "Duplicate indexes" section.
+We will discuss this in the "Duplicate indexes" section.

 #### Implementation details of DD's prefix sum